Is Nootropics Depot Supplements Good, Effective, or a Scam? Discover buyer’s insights behind the best-selling Tongkat Ali supplements in the US

 “Nootropics Depot Tongkat Ali is not clinically tested or used in clinical trials”, said a Reddit users after reviewing the public information available on Nootropic’s official website.

-There is more hype than marketing high concentration of eurycomanone found in Nootropics Depot Tongkat Ali supplements if it is not used in clinical trials.
-Besides, its drugs scandal makes it less popular as a brand to be associated with.
+There is more hype in marketing high concentration of eurycomanone found in Nootropics Depot Tongkat Ali supplements.
+Since it is not clinically tested, and its drugs scandal makes it less popular brand in the US in recent years.

 Additionally, Nootropics Depot Tongkat Ali is not used or tested by any amateur, semi-pro or professional athletes, making it relatively less popular as a sports supplement (or testosterone supplement) compared to other US-made brands that uses standardized extracts such as ForceFactor, DoubleWood or Nutricost.